ngoheen/RAG-final/README.md

 * owl.carousel.min.js

-### This script calls lightbox and owlcarousel where needed
+### This script calls lightgallery and owlcarousel where needed
 * lightbox-script.js